braidn/Knowledge-Repo/ReadingList.md

 ###Reading

+1. The Organized Mind

+###Fin

+1. Native Tongue
 1. Anathem
 1. The Element

-###Fin

 1. A Year Without Pants
 1. Clean Ruby
 1. So Anyway